 - Take a 20g chunk of the dough and roll to form balls.
 Using the forefinger, make a little indentation in the middle of each biscuit.
 This is where the chocolate will sit after the biscuits are baked.

-- Place them on a baking sheet lined with parchment paper and bake for 14-15 minutes turning the tray after 8 minutes in the oven.
+- Place them on a baking sheet lined with parchment paper and bake for 14-15 minutes in an over preheated to 170C, turning the tray after 8 minutes in the oven.
 Once baked, let them cool for a few minutes on the baking sheet because they're still quite fragile.
 Then, transfer them to a cooling rack.

 - While they're still warm, place a few broken pieces of the best milk chocolate you can (I used Valrhona Jivara) and spread it with a spoon to milk and spread evenly.